tensorturtle/tensorturtle/README.md

 ### 🚴‍ [HyperDomestique](https://github.com/neuroquantifier/HyperDomestique)

-Hyper-Domestique is a fully open-sourced effort to promote community development of active safety features on bicycles, e-bikes and other two-wheeled vehicles.
+Hyper-Domestique is a fully open-sourced development of active safety technology on bicycles, e-bikes and other two-wheeled vehicles.

 <!--